 This only applies if you have not already decided what language you want to learn.
-It is a great guide if you are unsure about where you should start.
-Learning a language that is similar to your own will give you a better sense of accomplishment because you are able to work through the hardest parts with easy comparisons.
+This is one of the best tips for learning a foreign language if you’re unsure about where you should start.
+Learning a language that is similar to your own will be easier.
+You’ll grasp the logic and pronunciation of the language quicker.
+And your vocabulary will comprise of more cognates than other languages.

 Do not compare your progress to others.
 Everyone learns differently, and the less you know about how other people are performing, the more focused you will be on succeeding.
 Even the fastest learners need a long time to learn a language.

-If you feel frustration setting in, do the following steps to gain perspective.
+If you feel frustration setting in, do the following steps: